List of SK Brann records and statistics

 SK Brann is a Norwegian football club from Bergen, Norway.
 The club was founded in 1908 and is one of the most popular in Norway.
 They have won Eliteserien three times, and the Norwegian Football Cup seven times.
-As of 2024 Brann have played in the top tier of Norwegian football for 67 seasons, the second most of any club.
+As of the 2026 season Brann have played in the top tier of Norwegian football for 69 seasons, the second most of any club.

 The list includes major honors won by Brann, as well as records set by the club and its players and managers.